-If the project activities are clearly not human research activities, Suzanna can (sometimes) approve the DOHR form internally, (only when IRB review is not required).
+If the project activities are clearly not human research activities, Suzanna can (sometimes) approve the DOHR form internally, (but only when IRB review is not required).
 If this is the case, Suzanna will send an approval email, confirming the form/project has been internally approved.
-If it's not clear, or if the student PI requires an official IRB approval letter, (if requested by journals, sites, sponsors, etc.), the DORH form will need to be submitted through eIRB, for UA-IRB review.
+(This only applies to the Determination of Human Research (DOHR) applications.)
+If it's not clear, or if the student PI requires an official IRB approval letter, (if requested by journals, sites, sponsors, etc.), the DORH form should be submitted directly, through eIRB, for UA-IRB review.

-Students should NOT submit the IRB Protocol in eIRB until all required Attestation forms and final revisions are completed.
+\(Students should NOT submit the IRB Protocol in eIRB until all required Attestation form approvals and final revisions are completed.)